xealits/TopTaus/Readme.txt

-  qstat -u username --> this checks whether your jobs are running and if they did already finish sh combineResults.sh path/to/dir hadd [AB|ABC|ABCD] --> this hadds the relevant output files RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doPlots   ---> this produces plots RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doTables  ---> this produces tables
+  qstat -u username --> this checks whether your jobs are running and if they did already finish sh combineResults.sh path/to/dir hadd [AB|ABC|ABCD] --> this hadds the relevant output files RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doPlots   ---> this produces plots RUN physicsAnalysis test/physicsAnalysisParSets_cfg.py doTables  ---> this produces tables and datacards (if "higgs" is turned on)
 - have fun

 Produce plots